THE TRANSMISSION GALLERY

 |The Weymouth relay is located in Wyke Regis, Weymouth, on the South Coast of Dorset.|

-To reduce interference across the channel, the transmitter does not transmit towards Portland.
+To reduce interference across the channel, the transmitter transmits very little signal towards Portland.
+The UHF cylinder contains a north (350°) facing cardioid.
 As a result, Portlanders mostly receive their signal from Stockland Hill, or from Rowridge (different region).
-As you can see, the two trough receiving aerials are mounted very low down on the towerto reduce the effects of tidal fading on the incoming signals from Stockland Hill.
+As you can see, the two trough receiving aerials are mounted very low down on the tower to reduce the effects of tidal fading on the incoming signals from Stockland Hill.

 Parts of the north of Weymouth are shielded from the transmitter at Wyke Regis by intervening hills.
 These areas were poorly served until the opening of Bincombe Hill in 1992.